claireeng/ANL312/README.md

 #
 ### 1. Introduction
+In December 2019, an atypical pneumonia disease was first detected in Wuhan, China.
+Termed as the coronavirus disease (COVID-19), its accelerated spread had eventually ignited a global health emergency, fuelling worldwide economic and social disruption.
+For nearly two years, countries have been battling the reoccurring waves of infection till today.
+\
+\
+Likewise, Singapore had experienced massive changes brought by the pandemic.
+The Singapore government had imposed stringent public health measures such as travel bans, mandated mask-wearing, social distancing, localised lockdowns (i.e., ‘Circuit Breaker’) to reduce transmission.
+Attributable to high vaccination rates (85%), majority of the cases (98%) in Singapore, to date (i.e., October 2021), report mild infections or are asymptotic.
+Against this background, Singapore’s Prime Minister (PM) Lee Hsien Loong thus announced on October 9, 2021 on the nation’s progressive strategy to live with COVID-19 as an endemic disease.
+Living with endemic COVID-19 means to have a strategy to monitor the disease and protect the vulnerable, while ensuring people can carry on with their lives without much damage to health and to the well-being of the society.
+\
+\
 The research aims to understand the public's perception in the government’s decision to transition towards endemic living in Singapore.
 It seeks to employ text mining, by performing sentiment analysis and topic modelling to analyse public's sentiments and uncover meaningful themes of concern on Reddit forums.
 This project therefore aims to answer two research questions: **(1) What are the public’s sentiments on the Government’s approach towards endemic living in Singapore, and (2) What are the themes of discussions on the Government’s decision to live with COVID-19?**
 \
 \